8 Indispensable Ways to Save Money on K-Cups

 My own go-to coffee pods are a store-brand French Roast that costs $5 for a box of 12 mesh-bottomed coffee pods and works out to 41¢ per pod, or a few cents cheaper than that if I spring for the 36-count box instead.

 Buy k-cups in bulk.

-As I pointed out in our post about buying groceries when you're single, buying more usually means paying less per serving in the long run.
+Buying more usually means paying less per serving in the long run.
 K-cups are no exception.
 Most price tags and online vendors will state the price per k-cup right on the shelf tag.
-Pay attention to that price, don't hesitate to go up a size, and pay with a grocery-friendly credit card that gives rewards or cash back.
+Pay attention to that price, don’t hesitate to go up a size, and pay with a grocery-friendly credit card that gives rewards or cash back.